hectorcorrea/solr-for-newbies/tutorial.md

 * **Fields** are the specific fields that you define for your particular core.
 Fields are based of a field type, for example, we might define field `title` based on the `string` field type and a field `price` base of the `pfloat` field type.

 * **dynamicFields** are field patterns that we define to automatically create new fields when the data submitted to Solr matches the given pattern.
-For example, we can define that if receive data for a field that ends with `_txt` the field will be create it as a `text_general` field type.
+For example, we can define that if we receive data for a field that ends with `_txt` the field will be create it as a `text_general` field type.

 * **copyFields** are instructions to tell Solr how to automatically copy the value given for one field to another field.
 This is useful if we want to perform different transformation to the values as we ingest them.
 For example, we might want to remove punctuation characters for searching but preserve them for display purposes.